Abdul-H5/Hamdan_Abdulrahman_FIP/README.md

 This repository contains the source code for the **Final Integrated Project (FIP)**.
 The objective of this project is to redesign and modernize the web presence of *Couples Resort*.
 The redesign focuses on creating a high-end, luxury aesthetic while ensuring a robust technical foundation using modern web standards.

-The project requires the development of a fully responsive Homepage, three specific mobile-optimized sub-pages, and one fully fleshed-out desktop layout.
+The project requires the development of a fully redesigned Homepage, three specific mobile pages, and one desktop page.

 ## 🎯 Key Objectives & Requirements